 Music is at the heart of St. Paul’s identity as a parish.
 With two choirs, a Celtic ensemble, a beautiful Schoenstein organ, and multiple musical parishioners, well-crafted music touches all that we do.
 Whether you have a young person interested in high-quality music instruction, or you are a musician yourself, you are welcome in St. Paul’s music program!
 As we gather back together in the coming weeks and months for worship, choirs and instrumentalists will be increasingly reintroduced into our liturgical fabric.

-The main choral ensemble serving the 10:30am Rite II Eucharist service, our Parish Choir is made up of adults with a variety of musical training.
-The Parish Choir currently rehearses Wednesdays at 7:15pm in the St. Paul’s Courtyard, and gathers at 10:00am on Sundays for a short warmup before the outdoor service.
-When we reconvene for worship inside St. Paul’s, the Parish Choir will once again vest and sing in the organ loft.
-Parish Choir repertoire ranges from medieval music to modern, and explores a variety of music within the Anglican tradition.
+Our Parish Choir serves the 10:30 a.m.
+Rite II Eucharist service and is made up of adults and interested teens with a variety of musical training.
+The Parish Choir currently rehearses Wednesdays at 6:30 p.m. and gathers in the choir loft at 9:30 a.m. on Sundays for a warmup before the service.
+Choir repertoire ranges from medieval music to modern, and explores a variety of music within the Anglican tradition.

 For information about our music program and Parish Choir, please contact the church office.